sskeen1/Group-4-SE/readme.md

 # Languages and Techniques Used:
-*Frontend built with HTML5/CSS3 and potentially Javascript if necessary *Backend communications and routing built with Django 5.0 using Python 3.12 *Database built with MySQL 8.0
+*Frontend built with HTML5/CSS3 and potentially Javascript if necessary *Backend communications and routing built with Django 5.0 using Python 3.12 *Database built with SQLite version 3.45.1.